RezaChabok/library-management/README.md

 # library-management

+[Django]

-a basic library management site developed by Django
+-> a basic library management site developed by Django